AudunVN/nfc-schedule-web-frontend/README.md

 # nfc-schedule-web-frontend
-Contains the frontend code used for the schedule on the nordicfuzzcon.org website.
+Contains the frontend code used for displaying the schedule on the nordicfuzzcon.org website.